emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 ## Area 18 - Storage Room
 * Old furniture in white sheets
-* Under a sheet near the stove there is a wooden chest containing the following
+* Under a sheet near the stove there is a wooden chest containing the remains of the nursemaid in a dry, bloody sheet
+  *  **DC 14 Medicine** can determine that the nursemaid has a bunch of stab wounds
+  * If the remains are disturbed and the party hasn't already fought the nursemaid her **specter** attacks them

-## Area 19
+## Area 19 - Spare bedroom
+* Cobwebbed to hell and back
+* Bed, nightstand, rocking chair, empty wardrobe, small stove

-## Area 20
+## Area 20 - Children's room
+* Rose and Thorn's remains are in the middle of the

 ## Area 21